kasulani/etracer/docs/usage.rst

     import etracer

-    # Enable tracer at the start of your script
+    # Enable etracer at the start of your script
     etracer.enable()

     # Your code here
-    # Any uncaught exceptions will be processed by tracer
+    # Any uncaught exceptions will be processed by etracer

 With AI-Powered Analysis
 ~~~~~~~~~~~~~~~~~~~~~